sondande/hw4-trees-sondande/README.md

 5) An affirmation that you adhered to the honor code

 We affirm that we have adhered to the Honor Code.
-Ada Ates &
+Ada Ates & Sagana Ondande